Texas Tech University

 Resume

-Because your resume is perhaps the most important document in your job search efforts, there are some points to be considered in making this tool as effective as possible.
+Because your resume is perhaps the most important document in your job search, there are some points to consider to make it as effective as possible.
 Be prepared to invest the time required to polish and update your resume.

 All information on your resume must be accurate and up to date.
 By sending or posting your resume, you are agreeing that all information disclosed is accurate and true.